ego-errante/hello-fhevm/README.md

 This project is a decentralized Rock-Paper-Scissors game that uses Zama's FHEVM technology to allow for confidential on-chain gameplay.
 It started as a fork of the [FHEVM React Template](https://github.com/zama-ai/fhevm-react-template) and has been extended to showcase a complete dApp.

-This template also illustrates how to run your FHEVM-dApp on both Sepolia as well as a local Hardhat Node (much faster).

 ## Project Overview

 The application demonstrates a privacy-preserving implementation of the classic Rock-Paper-Scissors game on the blockchain.
 Key features include: